manastungare/whispercast/README.markdown

 # Whispercast

-## Serve media files from a local directory over HTTP
+## Serves media files and other static files from a source directory over HTTP

 Whispercast is a small Node.js script that serves local media files over HTTP.
 Use it to serve music & pictures to be consumed on a mobile device such as a phone.